-Megan also provides employment counseling to companies on a variety of employment issues and legislation.
+Megan also helps her clients avoid litigation by counseling companies on a variety of pre-litigation employment issues and legislation.

 In August of 2016, we reported that the Ninth Circuit created a deeper circuit-split on whether class action waivers in arbitration agreements violate the National Labor Relations Act (“NLRA”) with its decision in Morris v.
 Ernst & Young LLP.